 Trans-vaginal ultrasound scans are used to monitor the growth of the follicles.
 When the follicles reach an appropriate size (approximately 18mm) the GnRH analogue and FSH+/- LH injections are stopped and an injection of hCG (human Chorionic Gonadotrophin) is given to bring about final maturation of the eggs.

-Third Stage: Egg Collection
+Third Stage of IVF treatment: Egg Collection

 The embryologist examines the eggs microscopically the following day to check for fertilisation.
 Under normal circumstances 80% of eggs will fertilise.

-Fifth Stage: Embryo Culture and Transfer
+Fifth Stage of IVF treatment: Embryo Culture and Transfer

 Embryo transfer is a simple out-patient procedure and no sedation is necessary.
 Similar to a smear test, a speculum is used to visualise the cervix.
-The embryos are picked up, in a tiny drop of culture fluid, in the tip of a fine plastic transfer catheter.
+The embryos are picked, in a tiny drop of culture fluid, in the tip of a fine plastic transfer catheter.
 This catheter is passed carefully through the cervical canal and into the uterine cavity where the embryos are deposited.

-Sixth Stage: Luteal Phase and Pregnancy Test
+Sixth Stage of IVF treatment: Luteal Phase and Pregnancy Test

 Eighteen days after egg collection the couple should perform a urine pregnancy test and inform the clinic of the result.
 The time between embryo transfer and pregnancy test is often the most stressful period of the treatment cycle.

-Two weeks after a positive pregnancy test a trans-vaginal ultrasound scan is performed to assess the pregnancy.
+Two weeks after a positive pregnancy test, a trans-vaginal ultrasound scan is performed to assess the pregnancy.
 At a follow-up ultrasound scan two weeks later the fetus should be visible and heart activity should be present.